alexandre-abrioux/top-network-node/README.md

 ## :arrow_forward: Usage

-You can clone this repository or use the provided `Dockerfile` and `docker-compose.yml` as a base template for your own setup.
+You can clone this repository or use the provided `docker/Dockerfile` and `docker-compose.yml` as a base template for your own setup.

 A `Makefile` is included for convenience but `make` is not required to run the node.